 Palace Purple Coral Bells

 The glittering amethyst purple on their undersides makes them stand out.
 Bell-shaped, creamy white blooms bloom in late spring and early summer on thin, dark red stalks that rise approximately 20 in.
 (50 cm) above the leaves.
-The perennial border, as walkway edging, or in pots are all excellent places to use this variety.
+The perennial border, walkway edging, or pots are all excellent places to use this variety.

 Forever Purple Coral Bells